sc0v0ne/LearnAI/time_series/fft.md

 ![A signal in the time domain|600xauto {Figure 1: Plot of a signal in the time domain.}](https://files.realpython.com/media/timedomain.cc67471385a2.png)

 In the **frequency domain**, a signal is represented as a series of frequencies (x-axis) that each have an associated power (y-axis).

-The following image is the above audio signal after being Fourier transformed:
+The following image is the above audio signal after being moved to the frequency domain using the Fourier transform:

 ![A signal in the frequency domain|600xauto {Figure 2: Plot of a signal in the frequency domain.}](https://files.realpython.com/media/freqdomain.fdeba267dfda.pn)